 With so many business and finance leaders facing unprecedented market disruption and the need for wholesale transformation in their businesses, there has never been a more crucial time to get a grip on revenue forecasts.
 This is the perfect time for companies to take a serious look at making accurate sales forecasts.

-Strong revenue predictability provides a sound platform for the critical decisions that need to be made in these tumultuous times.
+Strong revenue predictability based on historical data provides a sound platform for the critical decisions that need to be made in these tumultuous times.

-These headlines spell out the obvious: predictability is something many businesses are still not able to find a way to deliver.
+These headlines spell out the obvious: predictability is something many businesses still can’t deliver.
 Although there is no silver bullet in revenue forecasting, my view is that the first place to look at is within the sales function.